 Amanda is the Director of Academic Advising for the college's Central Advising Office (CAO).
 If you have not yet passed the Academic Success Marker for your major, if you are on academic probation, or if you are an undergraduate student in need of further assistance, please contact Amanda at 815-753-8071.

 Jason is the Academic Advisor for the college’s Central Advising Office (CAO).
 If you have not yet passed the Academic Success Marker for your major and need assistance, please contact Jason at 815-753-3130.

 Ashleigh is the student success specialist for engineering students.
-She is not an academic advisor, however she does works closely with the Central Advising Office.
+She is not an academic advisor, however she does work closely with the Central Advising Office.
 She is committed to helping students persist and succeed in their academic endeavors and understands the demands and challenges that students may face.
 She connects students to relevant campus resources and works one on one with students on topics such as study skills, time management, organization, and goal setting.
-If you would like to set up an appointment with her, please call 815-753-1298 or email her at firstname.lastname@example.org.
+If you would like to set up an appointment with her, please call 815-753-1298 or email her at email@example.com.

 The Academic Requirements Report (formerly DARS or DPR) is a statement of an undergraduate student's progress toward completion of graduation requirements.
 Students should check their Academic Requirements Report in MyNIU at least once per semester -- after grades are posted and prior to speaking with an advisor regarding academic progress.